pliablepixels/sim/README.md

 # Code Similarity Analyzer

+#### Note:
+This is AI generated code - Sonnet 4 + Agentic copilot.
+That is why you'll see pompous commentary in various places.
+The flow however of how it compares seems reasonable

+## What

 A sophisticated same-language code similarity analyzer designed to **measure code influence and attribution**.
 Specifically designed to analyze how much of a user's final code was derived from suggestions or other sources, even after user modifications.

 ## Primary Use Case: Code Attribution Analysis